MileHacker Logo

 Fairy-Tale Charm

 The city is famous for the 'Town Musicians of Bremen' fairy tale by the Brothers Grimm.
-Statues and references to these beloved characters appear throughout, lending a whimsical touch to your exploration.
+Statues and references to these specific beloved characters appear throughout, lending a whimsical touch to your exploration.

 Historical Milestones